oVirt/ovirt-site/source/documentation/vmm-guide/chap-Additional_Configuration.md

   * The virtual machine’s memory size must fit into the selected size of the pinned host’s free huge pages.

   * The NUMA node size must be a multiple of the huge page’s selected size.

       **Important:** The following limitations apply:
       * Memory hotplug/unplug is disabled
       * Migration is disabled
       * The host’s memory resource is limited
+      {: .alert .alert-info}

 #### Disabling KSM